-Access points (APs) with problematic signal strength
+Malfunctioning access points or problematic signal strength

 Consumer devices like Alexa and the Fire TV Stick are designed to work on small wireless networks that serve a handful of devices.
 They aren’t generally compatible with enterprise-level technologies and protocols.
 To learn more, see Find out if that smart device isn’t quite smart enough for MIT’s wireless network.